Dengue cases are surging in mainland France: what do you need to know?

 Pxhere

-A major nuisance during the summer months (certain tourist areas are infested with them), tiger mosquitoes are capable of transmitting not only the dengue virus but also various other viruses that cause disease in humans, including the Zika virus and the chikungunya virus.
-Their spread across our territory increases the risk of the diseases they carry spreading.
+A major nuisance during the summer months (some tourist areas are infested with them), the tiger mosquito is capable of transmitting, in addition to the dengue virus, various viruses that cause diseases in humans, including the Zika virus and the chikungunya virus.
+Its spread across our territory increases the risk of these diseases spreading.

-Currently, among these three viruses responsible for tropical diseases, the dengue virus is the most prevalent in mainland France, particularly in southern regions, where tiger mosquito density is highest.
+Currently, of these three viruses that cause tropical diseases, the dengue virus is the most prevalent in mainland France, particularly in the southern regions, where the population of tiger mosquitoes is highest.

-A risk increased by environmental and climate change
+A risk exacerbated by environmental and climate change

-Weather conditions, particularly temperature, humidity, and precipitation, affect the geographical distribution and activity of mosquitoes.
-In some cases, they increase their proliferation and lifespan.
+Weather conditions—particularly temperature, humidity, and precipitation—affect the geographic distribution and activity of mosquitoes.
+In some cases, these factors can increase their population size and lifespan.

-The summer we experienced, which was exceptional due to its alternating heat waves and intense rainy spells, particularly in southern regions, led to a significant increase in the number of mosquitoes.
+The summer we experienced—which was marked by alternating heat waves and periods of heavy rain, particularly in the southern regions—led to a significant increase in the mosquito population.

-Although their eggs need water to complete their development process, they are nevertheless very resistant in the environment.
-In the event of drought, they can remain viable for up to several years, allowing them to survive until conditions become favorable for hatching again.
+In fact, while their eggs require water to complete their development, they are nevertheless highly resilient in the environment.
+In the event of a drought, they can remain viable for up to several years, allowing them to survive until conditions become favorable for hatching again.

-This explosion in mosquito populations has increased the risk of dengue virus transmission, which was already heightened by the resumption of international trade and tourism.
+This surge in mosquito populations has increased the risk of dengue virus transmission, a risk that was already heightened by the resumption of international trade and tourism.

-Tourism and trade promote the spread of pathogens
+Tourism and trade contribute to the spread of pathogens

-Trade and tourism, which have grown exponentially in recent decades, can facilitate the spread of viral diseases, particularly those spread by vectors such as mosquitoes.
+Trade and tourism, which have grown exponentially over the past few decades, can facilitate the spread of viral diseases, particularly those transmitted by vectors such as mosquitoes.

-Proof of the importance of these factors can be seen in the fact that during the COVID-19 pandemic, the number of dengue infections among people returning from trips outside the Caribbean decreased significantly, mainly due to the drastic reduction in international air travel.
-With the sharp recovery in air traffic this year, an increase in imported cases has been observed: from May1 to September 2, 2022, Santé publique France counted 165 imported cases of dengue fever in France, already as many as for the whole of 2021...
+As evidence of the importance of these factors, during the COVID-19 pandemic, the number of dengue cases among people returning from travel outside the Caribbean decreased significantly, primarily due to the drastic decline in international air travel.
+With the sharp recovery in air traffic this year, an increase in imported cases has been observed: from May1 to September 2, 2022, Santé publique France recorded 165 imported cases of dengue fever in France—already as many as for the entire year of 2021…

-These imported cases pose a risk of "local" outbreaks, as long as the mosquito that carries the disease is present in the area.
-This is especially true given that dengue fever is the most common and widespread arbovirus disease in the world.
+These imported cases pose a risk of triggering “local” outbreaks, provided that the mosquito that transmits the disease is present in the area.
+This is all the more true given that dengue is the most common and widespread arbovirus disease in the world.

 How is dengue transmitted?

-Native to Africa, the dengue virus is an arbovirus, from the English "ARthropod-BOrne VIRUS," a virus transmitted by blood-feeding insects.
-It belongs to the Flavivirus genus, like the Zika virus, or the yellow fever and West Nile viruses, other arboviruses.
+Native to Africa, the dengue virus is an arbovirus—short for “ARthropod-BOrne VIRUS”—a virus transmitted by blood-feeding insects.
+It belongs to the Flavivirus genus, along with the Zika virus, yellow fever virus, and West Nile virus, which are also arboviruses.

 When a mosquito bites an infected person, it ingests blood containing the dengue virus.
-The virus then multiplies in the mosquito's body, which will transmit it to another individual when it bites again.
+The virus then multiplies inside the mosquito’s body, and the mosquito transmits it to another person during a subsequent bite.

 The first cases of dengue fever were recorded in the18th century on the American continent.
-This disease is well known in many tropical and subtropical regions of the world, from Africa to Asia and Latin America.
-France's overseas territories are not spared: Réunion, Guadeloupe, and Martinique have experienced recurring epidemics in recent years.
+This disease is well known in many tropical and subtropical regions around the world, from Africa to Asia and Latin America.
+France’s overseas territories are no exception: Réunion, Guadeloupe, and Martinique have experienced recurring epidemics in recent years.

-A disease that is often asymptomatic, but sometimes serious
+A condition that is often asymptomatic, but can sometimes be serious

-Dengue fever is sometimes referred to as the "tropical flu" because its symptoms are most often flu-like: patients have fever, headaches, body aches, etc. They may also sometimes develop a rash.
+Dengue fever is sometimes referred to as the “tropical flu” because its symptoms are most often flu-like: patients experience fever, headaches, body aches… They may also sometimes develop a rash.

 Symptoms of the disease appear between 3 and 14 days after the mosquito bite, with an average of 4 to 7 days.
-The patient usually recovers spontaneously within a few days, but severe fatigue persists for several weeks.
+Patients generally recover spontaneously within a few days, but severe fatigue persists for several weeks.

-The round, dark particles of the dengue virus are clearly visible in this image taken with a transmission electron microscope.
+The round, dark particles of the dengue virus are clearly visible in this transmission electron microscope image.

 Frederick Murphy/CDC

-Currently, there is no specific treatment for dengue fever.
-A vaccine exists (Dengvaxia), but it remains little used due to numerous limitations regarding its use.
-This vaccine has the disadvantage of increasing the risk of hospitalization and severe dengue in people who have not previously been infected with the dengue virus.
-It is mainly prescribed to people living in endemic areas who have already been infected with the dengue virus.
+At present, there is no specific treatment for dengue fever.
+A vaccine is available (Dengvaxia), but it remains underutilized due to numerous restrictions on its use.
+This vaccine has the drawback of increasing the risk of hospitalization and severe dengue in people who have not previously been infected with the dengue virus.
+It is primarily prescribed to people living in endemic areas who have already been infected with the dengue virus.

-Treatment of the disease mainly consists of managing symptoms, particularly pain and fever.
-Aspirin and non-steroidal anti-inflammatory drugs are strictly contraindicated due to the risk of bleeding.
+Treatment of the disease primarily involves managing symptoms, particularly pain and fever.
+Aspirin and nonsteroidal anti-inflammatory drugs are strictly contraindicated due to the risk of bleeding.

-The main problem associated with dengue fever is the risk of developing what is known as severe dengue or dengue hemorrhagic fever, which can lead to shock, often with fatal consequences.
-Dengue hemorrhagic fever is characterized by respiratory distress associated with multiple hemorrhages.
+The main concern associated with dengue fever is the risk of developing what is known as severe dengue or dengue hemorrhagic fever, which can lead to shock—a condition that is often fatal.
+Dengue hemorrhagic fever is characterized by respiratory distress accompanied by multiple bleeding episodes.

-Fortunately, this form of dengue fever affects only a small percentage of infected individuals: between 1% and 5% of them are affected.
-Some individuals may also develop severe neurological disorders, such as encephalitis, but these complications are extremely rare.
+Fortunately, this form of dengue affects only a small percentage of those infected: between 1% and 5% of them are affected.
+In some cases, individuals may also develop severe neurological complications, such as encephalitis, but these complications are extremely rare.

 Four different types of viruses, but no cross-immunity

-There are four different types of dengue virus, which differ from each other by subtle modifications in their antigens (antigens are structures whose detection by the immune system triggers its response and the production of antibodies—they can be proteins, lipids, sugars, etc.).
+There are four distinct types of dengue virus, which differ from one another due to subtle variations in their antigens (antigens are structures that, when detected by the immune system, trigger an immune response and the production of antibodies—they can be proteins, lipids, sugars, etc.).

-These four serotypes of dengue virus, named DENV-1, DENV-2, DENV-3, and DENV-4, although relatively similar, are sufficiently different that they do not confer long-term cross-protection.
-In other words, infection with one serotype immunizes us against that serotype, but does not protect us against the other three.
-It is therefore possible to be infected with all four dengue serotypes during one's lifetime.
+These four serotypes of the dengue virus—DENV-1, DENV-2, DENV-3, and DENV-4—are relatively similar but differ enough that they do not provide long-term cross-protection.
+In other words, while infection with one serotype confers immunity against that specific serotype, it does not provide protection against the other three.
+It is therefore possible to be infected consecutively by all four dengue serotypes over the course of one’s lifetime.

-In mainland France, at least two serotypes, DENV-1 and DENV-3, have been identified this year.
-This means that the dengue virus has been introduced into the country several times this summer.
+In mainland France, at least two serotypes—DENV-1 and DENV-3—have been identified this year.
+This means that the dengue virus has been introduced into the country on several occasions this summer.

-After cases of infection are discovered, the same scenario unfolds: mosquito control operations are carried out near the detected cases, accompanied by awareness-raising campaigns targeting the public and healthcare professionals (as well as door-to-door surveys), conducted in collaboration with the ARS, Santé publique France, and mosquito control agencies such as Altopictus orthe Interdepartmental Mosquito Control Agreement.
+Once cases of infection are detected, the same procedure is followed: mosquito control operations are carried out in the vicinity of the detected cases, accompanied by public awareness campaigns targeting the general public and healthcare professionals (as well as during door-to-door surveys), conducted in collaboration with the ARS, Santé publique France, and mosquito control agencies such as Altopictus orthe Interdepartmental Mosquito Control Association.

-Currently, the best ways to prevent the spread of viruses such as dengue fever, which is transmitted by mosquitoes, are to limit the proliferation of these insects and to protect yourself from their bites.
+Currently, the best ways to prevent the spread of viruses such as dengue, which are transmitted by mosquitoes, are to limit the proliferation of these insects and to protect yourself from their bites.

-To reduce the development of mosquito larvae, it is recommended to empty all containers of standing water, including flower pot saucers and watering cans, and to cover rainwater receptacles, especially during periods of heavy rainfall.
-To limit the risk of being bitten, it is recommended to use appropriate repellents and to wear loose-fitting, covering clothing.
+To reduce the breeding of mosquito larvae, it is recommended that you empty all containers of standing water—including flowerpot saucers and watering cans—and cover rainwater collection containers, especially during periods of heavy rainfall.
+To minimize the risk of being bitten, it is recommended that you use appropriate repellents and wear loose-fitting, long-sleeved clothing.

-Strengthening surveillance networks remains one of the best strategies for combating these new threats, which are difficult to anticipate.
+Strengthening surveillance networks remains one of the best strategies for combating these new threats, which are difficult to predict.

-Fortunately, in our country, the threat of arboviruses, including dengue fever, remains sporadic for the time being, and the risk of an epidemic is limited.
+Fortunately, in our country, the threat of arboviruses, including dengue, remains sporadic for the time being, and the risk of an epidemic is limited.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.